Euricom/euricom-gpt/README.md

 ### Assistant

 - When chatting, the entire chat history is taken in account, so try not to switch subject to much in a single chat.
 - It will sometimes not find the information, even though it has access to it.
-  - Try to rewrite the prompt so it can search more specific.
+  - Try to rewrite the prompt so it can search more specifically.
   - Try starting a new chat so the entire history is not given as context.

 ### Generating Files